catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

   + You have created a new PHP code file, such as a new Pagetype
   + You have made any changes which will affect the database such as adding or removing fields from the $db, $has_one, and some other arrays.
   + You have created (or removed) a template file
-  + Changes to the config.yml file
+  + Changes to any yml file
-  + After installing a new module
+  + After installing a new module or DataExtension

 ### When to NOT dev/build?